Haleshot/Haleshot.github.io/content/post/marimo/index.md

 {{< toc >}}

-I came across marimo from a TL;DR newsletter (finally going through something regularly with passion pays off!) which I have a habit of going through daily for personal interests, passion and curating of resources to use in personal/group projects as I'm an open-source enthusiast who likes contributing too.
-This exciting discovery immediately caught my attention, promising to revolutionize the way we interact with Python notebooks.
+I came across marimo from a TL;DR newsletter (finally going through something regularly with passion pays off!) which I have a habit of going through daily; for personal interests, passion and curating of resources to use in personal/group projects as I'm an open-source enthusiast who likes contributing too.
+This exciting discovery immediately caught my attention, promising to revolutionize the way we interact with Python notebooks (which I associate with regularly).
 Let's dive into what makes marimo so special and how it's addressing long-standing issues in the notebook ecosystem.

 {{< toc hide_on="xl" >}}